IN-PERSON SERVICES (ALL CITIES)

 When do I file?

-If your due date falls on a Saturday, Sunday or legal holiday, the due date is delayed until the next business day.
-Your return is considered filed on time if the envelope is properly addressed, postmarked and deposited in the mail by the due date.
+If your due date falls on a Saturday, Sunday, or legal holiday, the due date is delayed until the next business day.
+Your return is considered filed on time if the envelope is properly addressed,

 - Calendar Year Filers (most common) file on or before April 15